paulkroe/Torchify/README.md

 5. Dead Code Elimination
 Each of these is repeated until the intermediate code does not change

+The compiled programs for this part (prog17 - prog20) can be found in `compiler/test/TestPrograms/CompiledPrograms`.
 # Part 3: Code Generation Phase

 __Note: While working on the code generation phase I adjusted the function that converts a given parse tree to an AST to better accomodate the needs of my code generator.
 Therefore, the ASTs shown in the video demo are outdated.
 I provided the corresponding new ASTS in `compiler/tests/TestPrograms/ASTS`.__